 Thai pickled mustard greens (Pak Gad Dong) are a delicious pickle vegetable used in many Thai dishes as a tasty side dish to boost flavors.
 If you love the strong taste of pickles, olives, capers, or any tasty pickled vegetables, you’ll love this recipe!

-Check out this popular Thai cucumber salad for satay for more light and tasty recipes.
-Also, these sweet, sour, and salty Thai crispy egg salad yum kai dao and my favorite, the Easy Thai beef salad recipe.
+Check out this popular Thai cucumber salad for satay and more light and tasty recipes.
+Also, these sweet, sour, salty Thai crispy egg salads yum kai dao, and my favorite are the Easy Thai beef salad recipes.

 This is one of my Thai mom’s favorite Thai side dishes.
 I remember walking around Thailand markets with her, and she would always look for her beloved Pak Gad Dong while I scrunched my nose at her for loving such a strong-tasting pickling vegetable.
-It was one of the simple and total comfort food that brought me fond memories of her.
+One of the simple and total comfort foods brought me fond memories of her.

-Now that my tastebud has developed and grown, I realize what a fun and tasty side dish it is.
+Now that my taste buds have developed and grown, I realize what a fun and tasty side dish it is.
 My 7-year-old daughter is obsessed with it and can crush an entire jar alone in 2-3 days.
 I’m not kidding!
 Wozer!

 What Is Thai Pickled Mustard Green (Pak Gad Dong)?